mandrasch/ddev-wp-groundstation/README.md

 # DDEV WP Groundstation 🛰️

-*Your live sites circling the web like satellites, groundstation is your safe homebase for wordpress development in DDEV.*
+*While your live sites circling the web like satellites, groundstation is your safe homebase for wordpress development in DDEV.*

 ⚠️ Status: Work in progress, use at own risk 👷‍♀️⚠️